Provisioning Infrastructure with Terraform and Libvirt for OpenStack Deployment

 These hosts are also connected to vlan 40 so tunneled data from Openstack VMs can reach the servers and they can get their configurations, communicate between them, etc.

-First, I have to create the networks osnet and os-external - The default network is already created by default in the installation of libvirt:
+First, I have to create the networks osnet and os-external - The default network is already created by default in the installation of libvirt.
+Once the networks are created, I'll let it be there instead of letting any terraform destroy remove my network infrastructure.
+So, this is my configuration file for my networks:

 terraform {